punkave/nansen/README.md

 ## <a name="config"></a>Configuration File
 The configuration for each application is a javascript file that exports a function with required properties `setup`, `get`, and `post`.
-Nansen is run from the command line, and initiating a new api task will be as simple as passing the configration into nansen.
+Nansen is run from the command line, and initiating a new api task is as simple as passing the configration into nansen.

 ```bash
 npm install -g nansen